HomeSpan/HomeSpan/README.md

   * added new homeSpan method `addBssidName()` that allows users to create optional display names for each access point in a WiFi mesh network according to their 6-byte BSSID addresses
      * when defined, HomeSpan will display both this name and the BSSID of an access point whenever presenting info on the Serial Monitor or writing to the Web Log

-  * see the [API Reference](docs/Reference.md) page for full details, as well as the new [HomeSpan WiFi and Ethernet Connectivity Options](docs/Networks.md) page for a high-level discussion of HomeSpan's connectivity options
+  * see the [API Reference](docs/Reference.md) page for full details, as well as the new [HomeSpan WiFi and Ethernet Connectivity](docs/Networks.md) page for a high-level discussion of HomeSpan's connectivity options

 * **DEPRECATIONS**
   * `setWifiCallbackAll()` has been deprecated and renamed to `setConnectionCallback()` to reflect the fact this callback can be used for both WiFi and Ethernet connections